 - It is a very small and cosy pub.
 A great range of whisky and great craic is available there.
 It is an excellent place to visit for a drink or two in Glasgow’s west end.

-- Though it is the smallest pub in Scotland, still it remains the most charming pub there.
-The dim lighting, the whisky bottles and the perfect ambience accomplish it to be a highly traditional and classy pub.
+- Though it is the smallest pub in Scotland, it remains the most charming one.
+The dim lighting, the whisky bottles, and the perfect ambience make it a highly traditional and classy pub.

 Music

-The Park bar is a popular venue for Ceilidin music and hosts some of the finest of Scotland’s traditional musicians.
-Ceilidh bands are played here mostly during the weekend.
+The Park Bar is a popular venue for Ceilidin music and hosts some of the finest of Scotland’s traditional musicians.
+Ceilidh bands are played here mainly during the weekend.

 Food And Drink Offerings

-It is a kind of Glasgow institution in its way that many locals love to visit here frequently.
+The Counting House is a kind of Glasgow institution that many locals love to visit here frequently.
 It is a busy pub in a grand Victorian building with ornate ceilings.

 - This pub in Glasgow city centre is a family-friendly pub and even allows children in it.